AP Exclusive: Washington hospital is ‘like going into hell’

 After years of chances, the U.S. Centers for Medicare and Medicaid Services last week stripped the hospital of its certification and federal funding, about 20 percent of its budget at $53 million annually.

-Gov. Jay Inslee said he wants the state to change how it handles the mentally ill but that it’s making inroads.
+Gov. Jay Inslee said he wants the state to change the way it handles the mentally ill with a system that allows some patients to live in smaller facilities but that it’s making inroads.

 “We have been on a course correction to turn this ship around and we are continuing on that course of improvement,” the Democrat told AP.

-Sharon Struthers was committed to the hospital for depression in 2014 and stayed through 2015, when it failed four federal inspections.
-During visits, Bowser said she began to see bruising all over her mother’s body, which was rarely washed, and found fungus covering her feet.
+Bowser’s mother, Sharon Struthers, was committed to the hospital for depression in 2014 and stayed through 2015.
+Bowser said she began to see bruising on her mother’s body and found fungus covering her feet.

 “They wouldn’t bathe her,” Bowser said.
-“She would tell me that another patient hit her.
-They would put her in a jumpsuit so she couldn’t go to the bathroom, and the staff made fun of her for wetting herself.
-She was treated like an animal.”
+“She would tell me that another patient hit her.”

 Bowser said her mother’s room was covered with garbage, and she began to suffer falls that broke her arm and hip.
-Her mother also was sexually assaulted on several occasions, Bowser said, and staffers appeared to condone sexual interactions between patients.
+Her mother also was sexually assaulted on several occasions, Bowser said.

-Employees thought a registered sex offender placed on Struthers’ ward was safe around older patients because he was a “child molester, not adult rapist,” according to an email that licensed mental health counselor Mark Allen sent to hospital officials and that Bowser’s lawyer acquired.
+Staff thought a registered sex offender placed on Struthers’ ward was safe around older patients because he was a “child molester, not adult rapist,” according to an email that licensed mental health counselor Mark Allen sent to hospital officials and was acquired by Bowser’s lawyer.

 Struthers died at a different facility in 2016.
 Bowser sued Western State Hospital and the state Department of Social and Health Services, which oversees the facility, claiming abuse and neglect.

-“Our position is that the treatment she received at WSH was a cause in the timing of her death,” Beck said.
-“For someone her age, a fractured hip is a death sentence.”

-The agency declined to comment on Bowser’s case or the counselor’s email, referring questions to the state attorney general’s office, which didn’t respond to multiple emails and calls.
+The agency declined to comment on the allegations, referring questions to the state attorney general’s office, which didn’t respond to multiple emails and calls.

-Management punishes those who challenge decisions, workers say, putting additional strain on the short-staffed facility.

-Nursing supervisor Paul Vilja filed a complaint last December after a man who was found not guilty by reason of insanity in the deaths of multiple people was moved from a secure ward into one with limited security that houses patients committed to the hospital because they cannot care for themselves.
+Nursing supervisor Paul Vilja filed a complaint last December after a man who was found not guilty by reason of insanity in the deaths of multiple people was moved from a secure ward into one with limited security.

 “I said you are endangering my patients and he’s a risk for escape,” Vilja told the AP.